Shai-Shargal/LeagueLink/README.md

 # LeagueLink

-LeagueLink is a modern web application designed to connect gamers and facilitate team formation for competitive gaming.
-This platform helps gamers find teammates, create teams, and participate in tournaments with a seamless user experience.
+LeagueLink is a modern web application designed to connect participants and facilitate team formation for any type of tournament or sports event.
+This platform helps organizers and participants manage tournaments, create teams, and coordinate events with a seamless user experience.

 ## 🚀 Features

 ### User Management

 - Secure user authentication and authorization
-- Profile customization with avatars and game preferences
+- Profile customization with avatars and preferences
 - User statistics and achievements tracking
+- Role-based access control (Organizer, Admin, Participant)

 ### Team Management

-- Create and manage gaming teams
+- Create and manage teams
 - Team chat and communication
 - Team statistics and performance tracking
-- Role-based team management (Owner, Admin, Member)
+- Flexible team roles and permissions

 ### Communication